#COLUMBUSSPORTS

 NOMINATION FORM

 Nominees are reviewed by the award committee and up to five finalists are chosen each quarter to move on to the voting phase.
+Nominations are closed now but will open for Summer in the coming weeks.

-MEET THE FALL 2025 NOMINEES
+MEET THE SPRING 2026 NOMINEES

 Get to know this quarter’s nominees, then cast your vote.

-Since the Greater Columbus Sports Commission was founded in 2002, Columbus has hosted more than 1,250 events that have generated more than $1.7 billion in direct visitor spending.
-That includes more than 650 new events, responsible for more than $790 million in direct visitor spending.
+Since the Greater Columbus Sports Commission was founded in 2002, Columbus has hosted more than 1,375 events that have generated more than $1.8 billion in direct visitor spending.
+That includes more than 700 new events, responsible for more than $850 million in direct visitor spending.

 Learn Our Story.